sufka861/unicycle-navigation/docs/V2_README.md

 ## Up to 3 obstacles
 The number of obstacles is configured in the `app.config.config.py` file as `num_circ_obsts = 3`.
+In this new version there is a new `Circular_Obstacle` class and in the `main.py` file a `obstacle_list` is maintained and passed down to the functions that need access to the `Circular_Obstacle` data.

 ## Robots should avoid colliding with each other
 The logic of the robots movement is performed in the function `calculate_movement(bot, robot_list, circ_x, circ_y, radius)` inside the `app.controllers.robot_controller.py`.